Manufacture environmentally friendly products which are economical on resources

 Sustainability — a global challenge

 We are experiencing the effects of climate change to an increasing degree.
 Hot spells, water shortages, crop failure and forest fires are occuring ever more often, even in our region.
 At the same time, CO² emissions, environmental pollution and the plundering of resources are rising worldwide.
-In 2019, Earth Overshot Day fell on 29 July - so after only 7 months, all the resources which the world can regenerate in a year were used up.
+In 2019, Earth Overshoot Day fell on 29 July - so after only 7 months, all the resources which the world can regenerate in a year were used up.

 We have a lot to do, not only out of fairness to the next generation.
 The bio-economy offers a solution.
 This economic model is based on biological resources, using biological systems for processes, products and services in a sustainable way across all fields of application and economic sectors.